aikedejongste/docs.aikedejongste.nl/git.md

 ---
 layout: default
-title: Git & Github Actions
+title: Git and Github Actions
 has_children: false
 ---